mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 Consider the same for the parent process.
 If the parent process is a legitimate system utility or service, this could be related to software updates or system management.
 If the parent process is something user-facing like an Office application, this process could be more suspicious.

+## Rare User Logon

+A machine learning job found an unusual user name in the authentication logs.
+An unusual user name is one way of detecting credentialed access by means of a new or dormant user account.
+An inactive user account (because the user has left the organization) that becomes active may be due to credentialed access using a compromised account password.
+Threat actors will sometimes also create new users as a means of persisting in a compromised web application.

+**Rule type**: machine_learning

+**Severity**: low

+**Risk score**: 21

+**Tags**:

+- Use Case: Identity and Access Audit
+- Use Case: Threat Detection
+- Rule Type: ML
+- Rule Type: Machine Learning
+- Tactic: Initial Access
+- Resources: Investigation Guide

+## Investigation guide

+**Triage and analysis**

+**Investigating Rare User Logon**

+This rule uses a machine learning job to detect an unusual user name in authentication logs, which could detect new accounts created for persistence.

+**Possible investigation steps**

+- Check if the user was newly created and if the company policies were followed.
+- Identify the user account that performed the action and whether it should perform this kind of action.
+- Investigate other alerts associated with the involved users during the past 48 hours.
+- Investigate any abnormal account behavior, such as command executions, file creations or modifications, and network connections.

+**False positive analysis**

+- Accounts that are used for specific purposes — and therefore not normally active — may trigger the alert.

+**Response and remediation**

+- Initiate the incident response process based on the outcome of the triage.
+- Investigate credential exposure on systems compromised or used by the attacker to ensure all compromised accounts are identified.
+Reset passwords for these accounts and other potentially compromised credentials, such as email, business systems, and web services.
+- Using the incident response data, update logging and audit policies to improve the mean time to detect (MTTD) and the mean time to respond (MTTR).